 In the course of preparing for our Texas Master Gardener Worm Bin Workshop, I came across a lot of inconsistent information.
 Among the most confusing issues was that many sources both online and in print seem to confuse the terms referring to leachate and worm tea.
-The same sources also seem to blow it again when talking about worm tea versus aerobic compost tea and you will soon find yourself hopelessly confused.
-I hope to demystify the subject a bit with this article, I hope in the effort not to confuse things even more!
+The same sources also seem to blow it again when talking about worm tea versus aerobic compost tea.
+It’s easy to find yourself hopelessly confused!

 What is Leachate?

-One of the most contentious issues in worm composting is what to do with the liquid that comes off the worm bin, called leachate.
+One of the most contentious issues in worm composting is what to do with the leachate.
 The most common definition of leachate is any liquid that, in the course of passing through matter, extracts soluble or suspended solids, or any other component of the material through which it has passed.

-Another person said, “I get this dark liquid from my worm bins, I’m thinking most of the juice came from the castings and might have some great stuff in it, and not a lot of rotten stuff, and that’s why I kind of want to give it to the plants.
+Another person said, “I get this dark liquid from my worm bins.
+I’m thinking most of the juice came from the castings and might have some great stuff in it, and not a lot of rotten stuff, and that’s why I kind of want to give it to the plants.
 Is that a bad idea?
-I just want to know what the heck do I do with it.
-It’s winter here so I can’t put it on my garden beds outside.
-I really don’t want to waste it though!
+I just want to know what the heck to do with it.
+It’s winter here, so I can’t put it on my garden beds outside.
+I really don’t want to waste it, though!
 What do people do with it?
 Do you put it on your house plants, and have you gotten a good reaction from it?”

 These are excellent questions.
 I’ve talked and written about this topic a number of times, but it’s definitely one that continues to confuse people and deserves to be revisited from time to time.

 1. Do not use it if it smells bad!
 It should smell like earth (and not gross) when it comes out of the worm composter.
-If it smells bad, pour it out on an area where it cannot harm living plants or animals like a roadway or driveway.
+If it smells bad, pour it out on an area like a roadway or driveway where it cannot harm living plants or animals.

 3. Aerate it with an air pump if available.